rdiez/Tools/Autotools/README.txt

 If you specify with option '--prefix' the destination directory where the binaries will be installed, and that directory already exists, its contents will be preserved.
-This way, you can install other tools in the same destination directory, and they will all share the typical "bin" and "share" directory structure underneath it that most autotools install scripts generate.
+This way, you can install other tools in the same destination directory, and they will all share the typical "bin" and "share" directory structure underneath it that most Autotools install scripts generate.

-Make sure that you remove any old autotools from the destination directory before installing new versions.
+Make sure that you remove any old Autotools from the destination directory before installing new versions.
 Otherwise, you will end up with a mixture of old and new files, and something is going to break sooner or later.

 If you do not specify the destination directory, a new one will be automatically created in the current directory.